 The school will notify all parents within the relevant class in the case of childhood disease or head lice.

 For children who have prescribed medication to be taken at school, we will act as follows:

 - the medication must be labelled with the child's name, dosage and instructions and it should be handed in, in person, by a parent or carer to the school office or a member of the school teaching staff

 - written permission will be sought from the parent for the medication to be administered at school to the child

 - all medication will be kept in the school first aid cupboard, only accessible to the school staff

 It should be clearly understood that parents are responsible for their child's medication.

 General Information on Health

-The school aims to keep well informed on current information on childhood health and we will share this with parents whenever possible or necessary.
+The school aims to be well informed on current information on childhood health and we will share this with parents whenever possible or necessary.

-From 2010 The Richmond Practice have provided a detailed school medical for all children from Years 1 to 6.
+From 2010 +richmond practice have provided a detailed school medical for all children from Years 1 to 6.